IntegralTeam/crypticcoin-block-explorer/README.md

 bash start_explorer.sh

 ```
 The script requires you to logout when it is finished, log back in and run build_explorer.sh and start_explorer.sh.
-It outputs the commands to do so.

 The server runs in the foreground, and for production use scripts from "To setup production" section.